mjcui/mjcui.github.io/_news/announcement_200101.md

 inline: true
 ---

-I have been appointed as the Editor of IEEE Open Access Journal of Power and Energy (Editor)! :sparkles: :smile:
+I have been appointed as the Editor of IEEE Open Access Journal of Power and Energy! :sparkles: :smile: